 A kidney stone is a solid mass made up of tiny crystals.
 One or more stones can be in the kidney or ureter at the same time.

 Kidney stones are common.
 Some types run in families.
-They often occur in premature infants.
+They may occur at any age, including in premature infants.

 There are different types of kidney stones.
-The cause of the problem depends on the type of stone.
+The cause depends on the type of stone.